 What Is Crystal Meth?

-The crystallised form of Methamphetamine, sometimes called Crystal Meth, ice, crank, or glass, is more potent than regular Methamphetamine, and is more addictive.
+The crystallised form of Amphetamine, also known as Crystal Meth, meth, ice, crank, or glass, is more potent than regular Methamphetamine, and is more addictive.

 - Dramatic fluctuations in energy levels

 - A sense of euphoria

 - Increased sex drive